 At first, I tried to be clever and experimented with a single-component silicone sealant from the hardware store; that wasn't a good idea.
 I searched the web once more, found an artist store that carried two-component silicone rubber, and - based on another piece of poor advice from the distributor - bought 1 kg of MM 922, a relatively soft, tin-cured rubber with dubious resistance to resins.
 I used this new three-stage process to cast a bunch of connectors, motor mounts, and gears for a large four-legged bot:

 What a difference!
 Having to deal with the FC 53 polyurethane still made the whole experience pretty miserable, but at least demolding proved to be a breeze.
 The deeper I went, the more it felt that I'm onto something meaningful.
-Of course, this could signify the onset of a mental health problem, too.
+My wife was giving me funny looks.

 Before the end of the year, I ended up with a significant and completely unexpected amount of money.
-To rule out the possibility that I'm not going crazy, I decided to use some of it to trade my MDX-15 for a much larger, faster, and more expensive CNC mill.
+To dispel any doubts that I'm losing it, I decided to use some of it to trade my MDX-15 for a much larger, faster, and more expensive CNC mill.
 That's not all: my son was born earlier this year, so I had to surrender an empty-room-come-workshop and move into the already-cramped bedroom.
 That's how our flat looked like when the MDX 540 finally arrived:

-As my uncontrolled descent into madness continued, I started to realize that making compact and efficient transmission systems - the essential part of almost any moving mechanism - wasn't exactly as trivial as I have previously thought.
+As my descent into madness continued, I started to realize that making compact and efficient transmission systems - the essential part of almost any moving mechanism - wasn't exactly as trivial as I have previously thought.
+In fact, getting them right is quite a benchmark of your skills.
 As it turns out, you can't just draw gears that sort-of-kind-of mesh together in an off-the-shelf 3D application, and expect the result to work well.
 I also had an increasing disdain for my casting resin - and feared that I will never be able to get close to the performance of engineering plastics, such as ABS.

 I tried one more project with FC 53, now blantantly taking advantage of my new mill's expanded working area:

 Alas, after seeing the motor shear the bulky gears in my ghetto pseudo-planetary gearbox, I decided it's time to move on.
-I didn't know if better casting resins even existed, and the reseller was predictably useless: as far as he could tell, most of their customers bought FC 53 and the thing just worked for them.
+I didn't know if better casting resins even existed, and the reseller was predictably unhelpful: as far as he could tell, most of their customers bought FC 53 and that's what worked for them.
 They suggested filled epoxies and polyesters, so I tried that - and they turned out to be brittle, aggressive toward silicone molds, or otherwise painful to work with.